Namrata-2200/Digital-Clock/README.md

 # Digital-Clock
-Create a simple digital clock using HTML, CSS, and Javascript that displays real-time updates, simulating the experience of reading time on a real digital watch.
+Its a simple digital clock using HTML, CSS, and Javascript that displays real-time updates, simulating the experience of reading time on a real digital watch.
 All you need is a code editor or Notepad and a web browser to run this code.”

 Feel free to ask if you need further assistance or have any query!.